-******Due to the ongoing Corona virus situation, the Necanicum Watershed Council will be holding our monthly board meeting by Zoom.
+******The Necanicum Watershed Council has our monthly board meetings on the 4th Wednesday of the month.
+Due to the ongoing Corona virus situation, we will be holding our monthly board meetings by Zoom.
 If you would like to attend the meeting please email by noon the day prior to the meeting to get the call in details and receive meeting materials

 The Necanicum Watershed Council in partnership with the Sunset Park & Recreation Foundation are helping support the Seaside Mill Ponds Natural History Project.
 The project organizers, with the help of many local artists and volunteers have put together an amazing coloring book and educational short film featuring the diverse life and history that can be found in the Mill Ponds area.

 EXCITING NEWS!!!!
 Our osprey camera will be replaced and up and running in time for the beginning of nesting season this year.
 The birds are expected to return between the end of March and the first week in April.